Yusuf-M-Mirza/Project-2/README.md

 - **Working environment is far more influential on mental health than any other variables**.
 Factors such as hours per week, age or gender were all shown to play little to no role whatsoever.

+- **Onsite employees were shown to be the worst affected by mental health** likely due to a combination of [lacking autonomy](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-025-23794-x?utm_source=chatgpt.com), [draining commute](https://journals.sagepub.com/doi/10.1177/20413866221131404?utm_source=chatgpt.com), as well as [social pressures](https://pubmed.ncbi.nlm.nih.gov/34659039/).

 - Mental health is poorest in Africa and Asia, driven by ingrained work cultures and the stigma surrounding mental illness.
 These effects are not captured in variables such as Hours-Per-Week or Social Isolation, yet the pattern is unmistakable.
 In [Japan](https://www.ft.com/content/86bdcdd5-4b26-4cf2-b2e1-d0d460d88cca?utm_source=chatgpt.com), [Singapore](https://sg.adp.com/about-adp/press-centre/40-percent-of-singapore-workers-feel-they-work-up-to-10-hours-of-unpaid-time-every-week.aspx?utm_source=chatgpt.com), [China](https://www.ft.com/content/d5f01f68-9cbc-11e8-88de-49c908b1f264?utm_source=chatgpt.com), and [South Korea](https://pmc.ncbi.nlm.nih.gov/articles/PMC5285313/?utm_source=chatgpt.com), cultures of unpaid overtime and toxic manager–employee dynamics intensify the problem.
 Combined with limited access to mental health support, these conditions explain the higher prevalence observed in the data.

 - The [World Health Organisation](https://www.who.int/teams/mental-health-and-substance-use/promotion-prevention/mental-health-in-the-workplace?utm_source=chatgpt.com) shows 15% of adults are suffering from a mental illness; far exceeding our **average of 62.5%** across all regions.
 Employment at Thasos _does_ worsen mental health. **_We reject the null hypothesis_**.

+## Recommedations
+- **_Hybrid_** working arrangement is optimal (**balancing social isolation and mental health; [evidenced to reduce turnover by 33%](https://www.bps.org.uk/research-digest/hybrid-workers-are-more-satisfied-quit-less-onsite-workers?utm_source=chatgpt.com) than working onsite**).

+- - Tackling this issue involves Thasos limiting the number of future job postings that offer a Remote working option, as well as offering current Remote work employees the chance to work from the company office space; a [study](https://www.hcamag.com/asia/specialisation/benefits/is-hybrid-work-the-answer-to-widespread-burnout/493331?utm_source=chatgpt.com) by HCAMag showed **75% of employees showed a significant reduction in burnout symptoms**.
+Since (Figure 3), there is no statistical difference in Burnout between Onsite and Hybrid working, switching Remote workers to Hybrid will yield similar results, whilst also being a far more adaptable change.

+- A solution would be to invest heavily in more ergonomic working arrangements for _all_ employees.
+This [study](https://www.mdpi.com/2077-0383/14/9/3034?utm_source=chatgpt.com) **showed a positive impact across the back, shoulders, neck and wrists**; and this [study](https://www.emerald.com/shr/article/doi/10.1108/shr.2011.37210cab.006/354856/Reducing-the-impact-on-employers-and-employees-of) proved **a 22:1 return on investment shown in increased productivity** (coupled with a physiotherapist phone triage).

+- Reducing rates of physical illness **_will_** reduce turnover as evidenced in [both](https://www.wilmarschaufeli.nl/publications/Schaufeli/204.pdf?utm_source=chatgpt.com) of [these](https://pmc.ncbi.nlm.nih.gov/articles/PMC6163261/?utm_source=chatgpt.com) studies showing a direct correlation between higher MSD prevalence and how they're associated with a greater 'intention to leave' amongst employees.

 - Free and confidential counselling services to support mental health would be highly beneficial.
 Its [implementation](https://psychology.iresearchnet.com/articles/employee-assistance-programs-and-mental-health-interventions-in-the-workplace/?utm_source=chatgpt.com) proved effective in boosting productivity and lowering employee turnover.
 Training senior leaders with mental health first aid was [shown](https://www.medrxiv.org/content/10.1101/2024.01.17.23300197v1.full?utm_source=chatgpt.com) to provide **'a 10:1 return on investment'** through reduction of absenteeism.

 - Studies by [WHO](https://www.who.int/news-room/fact-sheets/detail/mental-health-at-work?utm_source=chatgpt.com) and [OECD](https://www.oecd.org/content/dam/oecd/en/publications/reports/2021/11/fitter-minds-fitter-jobs_81033d43/a0815d0f-en.pdf?utm_source=chatgpt.com) confirm aggressively combating mental illness greatly reduces employee turnover.

+- Implementation of all the above measures should lead to **_significant_** reductions in employee turnover.